josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/👾_coercing_silence.md

 No idea where from but it would be nice to at least be able to afford an accessible residence, ideally... *not here*.

 Not where everything I've built up has been broken, please.

+---

+I managed to get a good string of mountains again, and then now we have...
+I believe another ghost/affected persona, although they have previously believed it was the intended person, of the person I did actually make a safeguarding complaint about.

+If there is any allegation or safeguarding complete floating, it is for a particular person, but it will be differentiating enough to say that this is a white guy that I was talking about.

+This is being framed as, think 1980s rom com, "please I fucked up", but we're talking about it in the context of rape, sexual violence, and administering a substance without consent.
+So that's not really something that anyone just gets to apologise for and then we're all good.
+This is also framed to have a jealous component around our aforementioned ghost persona of another person.

+At this rate, I wouldn't be surprised if I get half of Britain security staff as part of this weird, weird story.